Configurational temperature in active matter. I. Lines of invariant physics in the phase diagram of the Ornstein-Uhlenbeck model: Introduction

-Active matter does not have states of ordinary thermal equilibrium, but there have been suggestions for how to map active-matter states to equilibrium, implying the existence of a non-equilibrium active-matter temperature.
-For instance, Szamel proposed an effective temperature for a single self-propelled particle \cite{sza14}, and Fodor \textit{et al.} showed \cite{fod16} that for active Ornstein-Uhlenbeck particles (AOUP) at small persistence time one can identify an effective temperature from the analog of the fluctuation-dissipation theorem (see also Refs. \onlinecite{loi08,wan11,fle20}).
+Active matter does not have states of ordinary thermal equilibrium, but there have been suggestions for mapping active-matter states to equilibrium, implying the existence of a non-equilibrium active-matter temperature.
+For instance, Szamel proposed an effective temperature for a single self-propelled particle \cite{sza14}, and Fodor \textit{et al.} showed \cite{fod16} that for active Ornstein-Uhlenbeck particles with a small persistence time one can identify an effective temperature from the analog of the fluctuation-dissipation theorem (see also Refs. \onlinecite{loi08,wan11,fle20}).
 In a parallel development, Takatori and Brady formulated a thermodynamic-type temperature for active matter based on the swim-pressure concept \cite{tak15}.